Get my free meal plan 👉 here

 • Pre-mixed seasoning blends (like TJ’s Everything But the Bagel seasoning, or any of the Mrs. Dash varieties!)

-10. Just Because There’s a Sale, Does NOT Mean You Need to Buy it
+10. Just Because There’s A Sale, Does NOT Mean You Need To Buy It

 This is something I learned the hard way!
-And I saw my grandpa fall prey to this all the time 🙂 Love you, grandpa.
+And I saw my grandpa fall prey to this all the time Love you, grandpa.
 JUST because a certain food is on sale, does NOT mean you should buy it!
 You may very well end up eating that food, maybe in a large quantity, not be satisfied or be over-stuffed, and wish you had made a different choice.
-So, just because something is sale price, doesn’t mean you should get it!
+So, just because something is a sale price, doesn’t mean you should get it!

-11. Just Because Something is Healthy – Does NOT Mean You Need To Buy It – Know Your Food Likes and Dislikes
+11. Just Because Something Is Healthy – Does NOT Mean You Need To Buy It – Know Your Food Likes And Dislikes

 Another thing I learned the hard way was to not fall prey to the newest health fad or buying something just “for the health of it”!
 This really, in the end, comes back to what our true food likes and dislikes are.
 What foods do you love – do you love the taste of and that you feel nourish your body?
 And which foods can you go without?
-For example, for me, here are some of my
+For example, for me, here are some of my…

 FOOD LIKES